Software-Guardians/Godot-Third-Person-First-Game/Readme.md

-# 🎮 Third-Person Character Template - Godot Engine
+# ⚽ BALL KICK GAME – My First Third-Person Game – Godot Engine

-A simple and flexible third-person character control template developed with Godot Engine 4.x.
+A simple and flexible third-person character controller built with **Godot Engine 4.x**.
-Includes camera control, smooth rotation, and keyboard input — ideal for 3D game prototypes.
+Includes smooth movement, camera control, and a ball kicking mechanic — ideal for 3D game prototypes.

+---

 ## 🌟 Features

-- Character movement with `WASD`
+- Character movement using `W`, `A`, `S`, `D` keys
-- Mouse-controlled follow camera
+- Mouse-controlled third-person follow camera
-- Smooth rotation with `lerp_angle`
+- Smooth rotation using `lerp_angle`
-- Kenney 3D asset support
+- Compatible with Kenney 3D assets
 - Modular project structure
+- Ball kicking mechanic:
+  - Collision detection with `get_overlapping_bodies()`
+  - Direction calculation using angle and vector math
+  - Physical impulse applied with `apply_central_impulse()`

+---

+## 🖥 UI Implementation & Gameplay

+- Designed a simple UI for the game, including the Game Over menu.
+- The game is time-limited; players try to achieve the highest score before time runs out.
+- Each ball can be hit only once to increase the score.
+- After a few seconds post-hit, the ball disappears.

+---

 ## 🛠 Getting Started

-1. Open the project with Godot 4.x
+1. Open the project with Godot Engine 4.x
-2. Run the `Main.tscn` file
+2. Run the `Main.tscn` scene
-3. Move with `W/A/S/D`, look around with mouse
+3. Move the character with `W`, `A`, `S`, `D` keys and control the camera with the mouse

+---

 ## 👤 Author